flutistar/django-channels-daphne-nginx/README.md

 - Restart the bash
 - Run `asdf reshim`

-## 2. install python plugin by using 'asdf'
+## 2. Add Python plugin into 'asdf'
  * Run `asdf plugin add python`
  * Run `asdf install python <version>` e.g. `asdf install python 3.7.6`

- If python plugin doesn't install properly, check this url https://github.com/pyenv/pyenv/wiki/Common-build-problems
+ If python plugin doesn't install properly, you can check this url https://github.com/pyenv/pyenv/wiki/Common-build-problems

  * Check if python 3.7.6 is installed - `python --version`
-## 3. Download the project from the github and Run it as development server
+## 3. Download the project from the github and Run it as development mode
  * `git clone <git_url>`
  * Navigate into the project dir.
  * Create Virtual Environment and activate the virtualenv